Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

-The known history of the Sansi dates back to their defeat in the Moghal wars, which took place between the 1500s and the 1700s.
+The known history of the Sansi dates to their defeat in the Moghal Wars, which took place between the 1500s and the 1700s.
 When they lost their lands in these wars, the Sansi began to roam northern India and became known as a wandering community.
+They were forced to beg for food.
+To survive, some adopted habits such as stealing and cattle rustling, and became known as criminals during colonial days, which ended in 1947.
+In 1952 they were released from this stigma, at least on the government record books.
 Due to ongoing conflicts between the Hindus and Muslims, Pakistan was established as a separate Muslim state in 1947.
 At the partition, the Sansi, along with other Muslims of the Eastern Punjab region, migrated to Pakistan.
-There, they lived below the poverty line and were forced to beg for food.
-In order to survive, some adopted habits such as stealing and cattle-lifting, and became part of the "criminal castes."
+Most Muslim Sansis live in Pakistan, but a small number are in India.
+They are associated with the Bhils, but they speak Eastern Punjabi, a major language spoken by millions of others.

-While many of the Sansi who immigrated from India to Pakistan in 1947 quickly became Muslims, others maintained their Hindu traditions, which include folk beliefs, omens, and fears.
-For Hindus, all animate and inanimate objects may be the abode of all sorts of spirits.
-They are extremely fearful of the spirit of a person who dies suddenly and of the evil eye, an intense look that carries a curse with it.
+While many of the Sansi who immigrated from India to Pakistan in 1947 quickly became Muslims, others maintained their Hindu traditions, which include folk beliefs, omens and the fear of spirits.
+Even those who are officially Muslim maintain Hindu-like practices.
+This is common among the various Muslim communities of South Asia.

-The Sansi desperately need to be socially educated.
-Their greatest need is justice-to be treated as valuable people and lifted out of oppression and depression.
+The Sansi desperately need to be given justice and acceptance.
+Their greatest need is justice—to be treated as valuable people and lifted out of poverty.
 Only God can bring inner healing to the Sansi and give them the stability and security they have needed for so long.